Oseni03/Oseni03/README.md

 - 👋 Hi, I’m @Oseni03
 - 👀 I’m interested in any form of projects involvement
-- 🌱 I’m currently learning OOP in Python and data science
+- 🌱 I’m into web development, API design, web scraping and data wrangling.
-- 💞️ I’m looking to collaborate on OOP projects
+- 💞️ I’m looking to work on any project
-- 📫 How to reach me, through my account
+- 📫 How to reach me, through my account or email.

 <!---
 Oseni03/Oseni03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.